ABOUT TEMESCAL STREET CINEMA

 Alfonso Alvarez has worked with local experimental filmmakers in the San Francisco Bay Area for nearly 20 years, including organizing monthly screenings on The Great Wall in Oakland during Oakland’s Uptown Art Murmur.
 A number of his films are recognized as part of the body of work by contemporary Bay Area experimental filmmakers.
 His films draw the viewer’s attention through his outstanding use of color and highly charged sound tracks.
 His work has screened in bars, galleries and backyard barbecues the world over, including screenings in shows at New York, Ann Arbor, Chicago, Austin and Denver film festivals.
 Internationally, he has screened in Mexico City, Tokyo, Singapore, Edinburgh and Paris.

 Kathleen Quillian is an interdisciplinary artist living and working in Oakland, CA. She received her MFA from the San Francisco Art Institute in 2003.
 Since then, she has exhibited multimedia installations, live cinema performances and single channel work in galleries, museums and festivals around the San Francisco Bay Area as well as nationally and internationally.
-She is a member of the board of directors of San Francisco Cinematheque and Artists’ Television Access as well as a co-director of Royal NoneSuch Gallery.
+She is a member of the board of directors of San Francisco Cinematheque.
+She co-founded Shapeshifters Cinema, a monthly expanded cinema experimental film series, with Gilbert Guerrero.

 Gilbert Guerrero is a native of California.
-He was raised in the sprawling city of San Jose, Ca until he was twelve years old when his parents moved him out to the country, to Gilroy, Ca. He taught himself to raise chickens, goats, cows, horses, dogs, cats, and a donkey, and cared for one rescued squirrel.
-He received a Bachelor of Arts degree in Mathematics from the University of California, Berkeley, where he spent three years at the notorious Cloyne Court Hotel, most famously working as the co-op’s poster artist.
+He was raised in the sprawling city of San Jose, Ca until when he was twelve years old his parents moved out to the country in Gilroy, Ca. He earned a B.A. in Mathematics from the University of California, Berkeley, where he spent three years at the notorious Cloyne Court Hotel, most famously working as the co-op’s poster artist.
 He began working with independent film and experimental video in 1998 after joining the staff of Artists’ Television Access (ATA) in San Francisco.
-He met his wife there and they began a collaboration to make new experimental art work, which has shown in public art exhibitions around the world, including at Oakland’s Illuminated Corridor.
-He currently lives with his wife in the Temescal neighborhood in Oakland and he works as a designer for interactive digital media.
+He met his wife Kathleen there and they began a collaboration to make new experimental art work, which has shown in public art exhibitions around the world, including at Oakland’s Illuminated Corridor.
+He co-founded Shapeshifters Cinema, a monthly expanded cinema experimental film series, with Kathleen Quillian.

 Temescal Street Cinema is a free outdoor summer movie series featuring the work of Bay Area film and video artists, projected onto the side of the Bank of the West Building on 49th Street at Telegraph Avenue in the Temescal District of Oakland.
 It was begun by two neighbors, with the support of the Temescal Telegraph Business Improvement District, in 2008, and has since evolved into an event run by a small nexus of artists and neighbors taking on various aspects of its curation and management.